autowarefoundation/autoware-documentation/docs/design/autoware-architecture/planning/index.md

   - Path: Provides a rough position and velocity to be followed by the vehicle.
 These path points are defined with an approximate interval of about 1 meter, although it's not strictly limited to that.
   - Drivable area: Defines regions where the vehicle can drive, such as within lanes or physically drivable areas.
 It assumes that the motion planner will calculate the final trajectory within this defined area.
 - **Scenario Planning to Validation**
-  - Trajectory: Defines the desired position, velocity, and acceleration which the Control Component calculates the control command to follow.
-Trajectory points are defined at intervals of approximately 0.1 seconds, considering the vehicle's speed.
+  - Trajectory: Defines the desired positions, velocities, and accelerations which the Control Component will try to follow.
+Trajectory points are defined at intervals of approximately 0.1 seconds based on the trajectory velocities.
 - **Validation to Control Component**
   - Trajectory: Same as above, with safety consideration.